osrf/gazebo_tutorials/ros_installing/tutorial.md

 See [answers.gazebosim.org](http://answers.gazebosim.org/questions/) for issues or questions with building these packages.

-## Testing Gazebo with ROS Integration
+## Testing Gazebo-classic with ROS Integration

 Be sure to always source the appropriate ROS setup file, which for Noetic is done like so: